rcotter/jekyll-now/_posts/2017-3-27-angular1-redux-03-select-all.md

 Remember that header checkbox?
 Up until now it  has correctly reflected its current state but clicking it had no effect.
 That's alright.
-We were smart enought to disable it.
-Let enable it and make it useful.
+We were smart enough to disable it.
+Let's enable it and make it useful.

 ![_config.yml]({{ site.baseurl }}/images/angular1-redux/angular1-redux-03.gif)

-We'll start in the [template](https://gitlab.com/rcotter-onbyone/angular-1-redux-blog/compare/eb2c62fa...f27e55a4){:target="_blank"}:
+We'll start in the [member-table.html](https://gitlab.com/rcotter-onbyone/angular-1-redux-blog/compare/eb2c62fa...f27e55a4){:target="_blank"}:
 ```javascript
 ng-click="$ctrl.allSelectedClicked()"
 ng-disabled="false"/>